Home Help for families Parent carer participation Forum resources

 If you have any questions please sign up for your complimentary subscription to Community Matters Advice and Information service by emailing Heather on email@example.com and an adviser will be pleased to help.
 If you need further information about your forum’s complimentary subscription to Community Matters please contact your parent carer participation adviser

 ‘Grants online learning session 2021‘ guides you through the grant application and monitoring process providing helpful hints on how best to complete your application and monitoring forms and outlining any changes that have been made to the process this year.
 See a recording of the session on YouTube.
 The Grant’s teams Rachel King also shared a number of notes during the session which attendees found useful, you can also download these notes.

 Being a Parent Rep – Representing Your Parent Carer Community: learn about the role of a parent representative.
-Download the presentation from the webinar along with the Hand Out – Key Parent Carer Participation Legislation.
+Download the presentation from the webinar along with the Hand Out – Key Parent Carer Participation Legislation and Q&A document.

 ‘Grant Monitoring 2019-20 and Applications 2020-21‘ guides forums through all they need to know about the grant application and monitoring process this year.
 See the FAQ document from the webinar.
 Please note that the application section of the webinar starts at 22 minutes and 45 seconds.

 ‘Nuts and Bolts: A library of resources to run your forum.’
 This webinar is a one stop shop of all the resources you need to run a forum.
 Delivered by Lara Roberts and Fazilla Amide, Previously a Chair and currently a Chair, both Contact Associates and part of the NNPCF.
 Download the presentation from the webinar.